sri1040/music-genre-classification/README.md

 # Explainable Music Genre Classification Using Attention-Based CNN-LSTM

-> Published at NGNDAI-2026 | Springer Lecture Notes in Networks and Systems (Scopus-indexed)
+> Accepted at NGNDAI-2026 (September 2026) — In Press | Springer Lecture Notes in Networks and Systems (Scopus-indexed)

 ## Overview
 A deep learning system for music genre classification that combines CNN spatial